-Remote contributors are people that deliver audio and or video as part of your event from a remote location.
+Remote contributors are people that deliver audio and or video as part of your virtual event production from a remote location.
 You’ve seen reporters on news programs talking to camera from somewhere that’s not the studio – that’s remote contribution.
 For corporate events it’s usually on a webcam.
 However, we’ve all seen how terrible webcams can be.
 Kinura provides one-to-one coaching prior to any live or pre-recorded contribution to ensure that everyone sounds and looks their best.
 We also provide flyaway webcam kits to presenters that need them.
-We aquire remote contributor audio & video for live event productions in a way that suits the them.
+We acquire remote contributor audio & video for live event productions in a way that suits the them.
 We’re equipped to rebroadcast anything from advanced VT transport to a Zoom call, even a simple telephone call.

 Virtual events only happen once.
-That’s why we always provide bonded backup internet connections and properly investigate any existing infrastructure used as part of a broadcast.
+That’s why we always provide bonded LTE backup internet connections and properly investigate any existing infrastructure used as part of a broadcast.
 Additionally, we always duplicate all equipment for a broadcast and provide primary and secondary encoding solutions if supported by the virtual event platform being used.

 Delivering internal comms events or hosting a hybrid event is often challenging due to I.T. restrictions and legacy AV installations.
 We work closely with our clients’ internal I.T. teams to ensure broadcasts are reliable, accessible and don’t interfere with normal business operations.